Gamify-IT/run-config/README.md

 Further information about configuring the deployment are available in the [docs](https://gamifyit-docs.readthedocs.io/en/latest/install-manuals/all-services/README.html).

+## Kubernetes Helm Chart
+We provide an already set up Kubernetes helm chart, which can be updated and reapplied on a cluster.

+Further information about how to apply the helm chart can be found in the [docs](https://gamifyit-docs.readthedocs.io/en/latest/dev-manuals/deployment/kubernetes_deployment.html).

 ## Test Data
 Test data will be included with the run config.
 If you wish to disable the test data, run the following